cs3org/OCM-API/IETF-RFC.md

       support receiving WebApp shares.
 It contains a `targets` array listing the ways this endpoint is able to present a WebApp share to the user.
 A subset of:
-      - `blank` - the endpoint can open the URI in a new window or tab, or do a full page redirect.
+      - `blank` - the endpoint can open the URI in a top-level browsing context, such as a new window or tab, or a full page navigation in the current window.
       - `iframe` - the endpoint can embed the URI in an iframe within its own UI, when the Sending Server allows framing by this receiver.